kernelcurry/kernelcurry-site/content/snes/wildsnake.md

 ![wildsnake - challenge 1](/img/snes/wildsnake/challenge.png "wildsnake - challenge 1")

-Working my way through the challenges, I found the terrible storyline of me, a mongoose, sneaking up and attempting to kill the king cobra rather fun and drove me to play just to kill this damn snake!  (yes, I am easily entertained)  Death after death I thought I would never kill this snake.
+Working my way through the challenges, I found the terrible storyline of me, a mongoose, sneaking up and attempting to kill the king cobra rather fun, and it drove me to play just to kill this damn snake!  (yes, I am easily entertained)  Death after death I thought I would never kill this snake.
 My first playthrough I, the mongoose, died at level 7.
 Trying again I died at 8... then 5...
 6...
 7...
 3...
 4... was I getting worse?
 Maybe I was just tired.
 Then it happened!
 I was in the zone, and I got to the hard challenge in level 9: `Eliminate 3 snakes of each color, eliminate the eggs with snakes of the same color, and have 20 snakes on the screen in 250 seconds.`...
 ARE YOU KIDDING ME?!
 I took a deep breath and thought "here we go" as I pressed `A` to start the challenge.

 Rushing as fast as I could, I blew through the eggs and half of the snakes of each color and I then I realized, I only had 120 seconds left to eliminate the rest of the snakes and pile snakes onto the screen!
 The faster I went, the more mistakes I made reassuring myself "we need snakes on the screen anyway so don't fret."...  boy oh boy was I kidding myself.
 I ended up running out of time with more snakes than needed on the screen and only a few snake types to eliminate, but those types were on the bottom of the stack, and unless I were to get the same snake type in a row there was no way I was going to succeed.
 It was apparent to me eliminating the types of snakes first was imperative and getting snakes on the screen should be the focused of the types of snakes where you have already eliminated 3.